 Sterling Motorcars allegedly made $632.2 million in revenue last year, ranking second among minority-owned businesses in the Greater Washington area.

-Furthermore, Moorehead, who was raised in poverty, never forgets to give back to the community by funding the college education of deserving youngsters.
-He has given hundreds of high school students around $400,000 in scholarships through the Joyce and Thomas Moorehead Foundation since 2004.
-He also gives to HBCUs regularly, including Grambling University, Bethune Cookman University, and Howard University.
+Furthermore, Moorehead, raised in poverty, never forgets to give back to the community by funding the college education of deserving youngsters.
+Since 2004, he has given hundreds of high school students around $400,000 in scholarships through the Joyce and Thomas Moorehead Foundation.
+He also regularly gives to HBCUs, including Grambling University, Bethune Cookman University, and Howard University.